PeterHSteele/chocolate-passion/readme.txt

 * Some code formatting fixes
 * Fixed errors in TGM Plugin Activation
 * Added license information for fonts
+* Minor style changes to search results page
+* Added version check to deactivate theme if PHP version is less than 7.0

 = 1.0 =
 * Initial release

 == Copyright ==

-Copyright 2020 Peter Steele.
+Chocolate Passion Theme, Copyright 2020 Peter Steele.
-Chocolate Passion is distributed under the terms of the GNU GPL
+Chocolate Passion is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by